snotskie/ttrpg/md/index.md

 Some campaigns or sessions may involve the player characters summoning, rallying, or inspiring allies to face off against an opposing side's summoned, rallied, or inspired allies&mdash;such as soldiers in your command, athletes you are coaching, creature companions you have befriended, knights dueling as your champions, spirits you are channeling, or spectral monsters you've summoned by playing music so well!

 - **Setup:** You, your allies, and your opponents do not have a position.
 Instead, both sides begin the Endeavor with two "summons" on their side at position $0$.
 A "summon" is a character or other entity you have summoned to your side for the Endeavor, and a "summoner" is any character or group summoning others to their side.
 A summon is a character for the sake of wording in the rules, and generally a summon is considered to have existed before they were summoned to your side&mdash;"being summoned" just places them into the game's evolving story.
-- **Goal:** How you win depends on the scene in question.
-It could be when one of your summons activates a certain number of victory buttons or when you've captured enough of the opposing side's summons.
+- **Goal:** You win when your summons activate enough victory buttons or when captured enough of opposing summons.

 *Continued on next page.*